Is Salesforce Einstein safe with your data?

 vs category average

-What Salesforce Einstein's privacy policy says about your data
+What Salesforce Einstein's privacy policy and terms of service say about your data

-The Trust Layer states that zero data retention is a strict policy: prompts and generated responses are never stored or used to train the underlying third-party large language models, and PII is masked before the prompt reaches the model.
+Prompts and generated responses are never stored or used to train the underlying third-party large language models; data masking replaces PII with non-identifiable tokens before the prompt is sent to the LLM.

 What the policy is silent or vague on

-- Only partly: states a deletion timeline after closure or request
+- Not stated: a deletion timeline after closure or request

 Salesforce Einstein privacy rating